ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/repo-wiki.md

 #### Exclusive (Google Colab):
 - **GDrive button**: connects Google Drive to NoteBook, creating symbolic links to Models, Vae and LoRa.
-  - An sdAIgen folder will be automatically created in your Drive - Model files will be placed in it
+  - A ScarySingleDocs folder will be automatically created in your Drive - Model files will be placed in it
 - **Buttons Export and Import widget settings to JSON format.** (Saves all widget values)

 #### VAE Selection